Ira Pastan, M.D.

 1.2 million Americans develop cancer each year and about 500,000 die from the disease.
 To improve the therapy of cancer new approaches and drugs with new mechanisms of action are needed.
-We are developing a treatment that incorporates both these principles.
-We employ genetic engineering to modify a potent bacterial toxin, which is designed to kill many different types of cells, to an agent that kills cancer cells.
+To accomplish this we have employed genetic engineering to modify a potent bacterial toxin, kill many so that it kills cancer cells.

 Selected Key Publications